InfTkm/ethereum-lab1/README.md

 :checkered_flag:**11) At this point, take three screenshots of Ganache.
 Take a screenshot of your Ganache Accounts, Blocks, and Transactions.
 Place these in a clearly labeled single Word or PDF document named Lab1Part2.doc or Lab1Part2.pdf. **

-## Part 3  (Modified from "Mastering Ethereum" by Antonopoulos and Wood)
+## Part 3 Deploying Contracts to Ganache (Modified from "Mastering Ethereum" by Antonopoulos and Wood)

 1) Create a new project directory named DBUC_Lab1_Part3 and cd into it.